Covene/MerakiNewClientAlert-Covene/README.md

 - Obtain and store your Azure Communication Resource URL in the script.

 You may also use another Email solution, such as [Google's Gmail](https://mailtrap.io/blog/python-send-email-gmail/).
 Once you have the Get-NetworkIDs.py file ran successfully, you may run the Covene-GetNetworkClients-Email-Alert-Template.py script.
-You can download the **new-clients.csv** in this repository, for use to run along with the GetNetworkClients script.
+You can download the **new-clients.csv** in this repository, for use to run along with the GetNetworkClients script.This is the file that gets emailed when a new client is found.

-This is the file that gets emailed when a new client is found.
  You will need to edit a few sections of this script for it to run, including:
-- API Key
+- API_Key=
-- ORG ID
+- ORG ID =
-- Timezone
+- Timezone Settings
 - Email Settings
     - Your connection string is obtained from Azure- see Azure communication services email doc below.
         - connection_string=os.environ["Azure Communication Resource"]